-In accordance with Government Auditing Standards, we have also issued our report dated October 12, 2017, on our consideration of the School's internal control over financial reporting (internal control) and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on internal control or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 24, 2019, on our consideration of the School's internal control over financial reporting (internal control) and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the School's internal control or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the School's internal control and compliance.

-Management's Discussion and Analysis June 30, 2017
+Management's Discussion and Analysis June 30, 2019 Healthy Learning Academy, Inc.